 Alcoholism can be insidious in how it affects not only the life of the alcoholic but the lives of their friends and family.
-Sometimes an alcoholic can function for years without anyone realizing just how pervasive their illness has become, not only because they may be actively hiding their addiction, but also because even now, much of the American populace remains somewhat unknowledgeable of the signs, symptoms, and dangers of alcoholism.
+Sometimes an alcoholic can be high-functioning for years without anyone realizing just how pervasive their illness has become.
+Not only because they may be actively hiding their addiction, but also because even now, much of the American populace remains somewhat unknowledgeable of the dangers and mental and physical signs of alcoholism.
+If you notice that you’re struggling with drinking or have a loved one who is, compare your symptoms to the signs listed below.

 Part of the problem is that drinking and being drunk are often considered socially acceptable and not problematic.
 If a person were to show up to a party high on drugs, it would likely be met with derision, anger, or concern.
 However, if that same person gets hopelessly drunk at the same party, those actions would almost certainly be viewed differently.

 There is also the issue of privacy.
 A friend or family member witnessing someone they love doing illicit drugs may feel inclined to step in and say something immediately.
 However, when it comes to drinking alcohol, its legality clouds the situation.
-Combine that with an alcoholic’s tendency to hide or lie about how much they drink and it’s easy to see why people go on for years as alcoholics without anyone realizing it.
+Combine that with an alcoholic’s tendency to hide or lie about how much they drink, and it is easy to see why people go on for years as alcoholics without anyone realizing it.

-Some of the most common signs and symptoms of addiction to alcohol are:
+Some of the most common symptoms and signs of being addicted to alcohol are:

 - Use of alcohol in inappropriate or dangerous situations